datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - Scrape Companies Employees
 ######################################

-When given company URL, bot will scrape all the employee data available
+When given company URL, this API will scrape all the employee data available

 .. tabs::